-Adair, Madison, Adams, Ringgold, Taylor, and Union assistance programs.
+Adair, Madison, Adams, Ringgold, Taylor, and Union County assistance programs.

 Organizations in the region, including Adair, Taylor and other counties provide emergency financial help to the low income.
 Get one time assistance paying rent, funds for utility bills or security deposits, free food, low interest loans, LIHEAP heating bill help, and other support.
 The assistance can come from churches, the government, or charities, or non-profits.

 Charities also work together to also offer free stuff, including school supplies, winter clothes, gasoline vouchers, or Christmas toys.
 The working poor can also sign up counseling for credit or debt issues, budgeting classes as well as job placement services.

 Financial help with bills, rent, and basic needs

 The MATURA Action Corporation is the region's leading community action agency.
 A wide number of services are provided for qualified low income and poor families.

 FaDSS is a service that provides advocacy, referrals to other programs and agencies within the community and support for other needs.
 The only condition for a local family to receive FaDSS social services is that the family must be receiving FIP assistance from the state of Iowa.